JD Requirements to Graduate

 Believe it or not, your three years at the Law School will pass quickly!
 So it makes sense to be aware of what you need to do in order to graduate.
 What follows is a summary of graduation requirements.
 For a complete and detailed description of graduation requirements, please review the J.D.
 Rules page.

 You will need 83 points of academic credit to graduate.
 Given that you will earn 31 or 32 points during your 1L year (depending on your 1L elective), you will need to earn 51 or 52 points over the course of your 2L and 3L years.
 This comes to an average of roughly 13 points per semester.

 A typical semester is between 12 and 15 points.
-You may take one 11-point semester, and may petition for permission to take 16 or 17 points in a single term.
-However, a 16 or 17 point semester is A LOT OF WORK, so it’s probably best to plan on taking 12-14 points.
+You may take one 11-point semester, and may petition for permission to take 16 points in a single term.
+However, a 16 point semester is A LOT OF WORK, so it’s probably best to plan on taking 12-14 points.
 If you are considering taking a particularly light or particularly heavy load, it makes sense to meet with one of the academic counselors at Student Services.

 In our experience, students work hard to earn the 83 credits needed to graduate.
 Still, we offer this gentle reminder that you may graduate with more than 83 credits.
 Students who do so are actually getting free credits, not to mention knowledge!
 Consider it!

 J.D.s have two writing requirements: Major and Minor.
 Students do not automatically receive any credits for completing these requirements, but some students register for Supervised Research credit in connection with the papers they are writing for the Writing Requirements and receive credit that way.